 If you invest in stocks, bonds, or mutual funds through a brokerage firm, it will send you a quarterly statement every three months to show how your investments are doing.
 Keep these statements until the end of the year when the company sends out its annual statement.
 Check the quarterly statements to make sure they match the annual summary, then discard them.
 Hold on to the annual summaries for as long as you own the securities, plus another seven years, in case you need them for tax purposes.

-If you buy and sell individual stocks, bonds, or funds online, you’ll receive a purchase confirmation.
+If you buy and sell individual stocks, bonds, or funds online, you should receive a purchase confirmation whenever you buy a security.
 Keep that confirmation until you sell the security so you can refer to it when you report the capital gains from the sale on your taxes.
 After that, you should probably keep it on file with your other tax documents in case you need it for an audit.

 Retirement plans, such as 401(k) and 403(b) plans, also send out quarterly statements.
 Experts say you should treat these the same as quarterly statements for other investments: Keep them to check against your annual statement, then discard them.